-Note 1: changes of process to eliminate or reduce vibration may introduce other hazards to health (eg noise, dust) or safety which must be addressed and managed (eg hazards associated with lifting operations in some mechanised methods for pile cap removal).
+Note: Changes of process to eliminate or reduce vibration may introduce other hazards to safety or health or safety (eg chemical, fume, spatter, noise, dust) which must be addressed and managed.

 Table 2: Management of HAV risks where use of vibrating equipment is unavoidable

 |References and related guidance

 |Selection of work equipment

 Tool selection can make a substantial difference to the vibration level but the tool must be suitable for the task and used correctly.